-Around 630,000, job seekers exited the jobactive program during the period October 2015 to September 2016.
-Program exits tend to be seasonal, with a dip in exits over the holiday period in January.
+Around 600,000, job seekers exited the jobactive program during the period October 2016 to September 2017.

-There is a big spike in exits early in the year, with many school and university leavers finding employment quickly in the New Year.
+Program exits tend to be seasonal, there is a big spike in exits early in the year, with many school and university leavers finding employment quickly in the New Year.